h1alexbel/alerter-mail/README.md

 ## What Problems Does Alerter Solve?

 Automated PDF artifacts delivering.
-Alerter attempts to reduce an effort that you do to email and attach and PDF document.
+Alerter attempts to reduce an effort that you do to email and attach PDF document.

 ## How It Works?
 ![msg](msg.png)